Azure/cortana-intelligence-price-optimization/Manual Deployment Guide/README.md

             ![](Figures/selectADL_S.png)
             - On clicking the Edit icon, you will see an arrow.
 Click on the typing area on left of the arrow.
 Once you click that, you should see a list of available Data Lake Store under your subscription as shown in below image.
             ![](Figures/selectADL_S_2.png)
+            **Note** : If you don't see the Azure DataLakeStore list following the above steps(mostly if you use Chrome), start typing the name of your DataLakeStore in the typing space next to edit icon.
+This will display the DataLakeStore.
-            - Click the check-box to the left of the Data Lake Store we created in Step 2, and then click **Select**.
+            - Hover cursor over the DataLakeStore name, a small check-box will appear on the left of DataLakeStore name.
+Click the check-box to the left of the Data Lake Store we created in Step 2, and then click **Select**.
          - Click on the second step, **Assign selected permissions**.
 Click **Run** on the new opened blade and Click **Done** once run completes
         - Click on **Done**
     - Click ***Select*** on the left bottom